Time Warp Trio

-Time Warp Trio is a children's animated television series based on the children's book series of the same name.
-Created by Jon Scieszka, the series was produced by WGBH Boston in association with Soup2Nuts.
-The series aired from July 9, 2005, to July 15, 2006, on Discovery Kids' Saturday morning block on NBC.
-A second season was planned, but never managed to materialize.
+Time Warp Trio is an animated children's television series based on the children's book series of the same name.
+Created by Jon Scieszka, the series was produced by WGBH Boston and animated by Soup2Nuts.
+The series aired from July 9, 2005, to July 15, 2006, on Discovery Kids and its Saturday morning block on NBC.
+In June 2007, WGBH announced that the series was going to receive a second season, but the series had ended, and the planned season never occurred.

 Plot

 For his tenth birthday, Joe receives a mysterious blue book (known only as "The Book") from his magician uncle, Joe the Magnificent.
 By reading the book, Joe and his friends, Sam and Fred, are - often accidentally - transported to various times and places throughout history, such as Ancient Egypt and the Old West.
 In the year 2105, the trio meets their own great-granddaughters, Jodie, Samantha, and Freddi.

-After each time warp, the group must find and use The Book in order to return to the present day.
-Later in the series, Joe's evil uncle, Mad Jack, makes several attempts to capture the children and The Book with crafty tricks, such as stranding them in Antarctica (since The Book does not work there).
+After each time warp, the group must find and use the Book to return to the present day.
+Later in the series, Joe's evil uncle, Mad Jack, makes several attempts to capture the children and The Book with crafty tricks, such as stranding them in Antarctica (since the Book does not work there).